 Read more about Power of Sales and Bank Foreclosure and Distress Property Sales

 You will receive a very fast answer from me, thank you and have a great day!
-Mark
+Lindsay

 The real estate taxes assessed by the local taxing authority have the primary lien on the property.
 This primary lien means that they are the first to be paid from any sale of the property.
 This lien also allows the taxing authority—or their assigned agent—to foreclose on the property if the property taxes are not paid and sell the property in an attempt to recoup the outstanding property taxes owed.